teejayen/teejayen.github.io/manual-of-me.md

 - If you need me, Teams is your best bet... if it's not going to be a quick response, I might give you a call / spin around to discuss in further detail.
 - If it's _urgent_ and you haven't got a response via Teams, please call me.
 - If I have headphones on, send me a Teams message and ask if I am available/up for interruptions.
-Generally I will announce how long I will be in Teams though.
+Generally I will announce how long I will be in deep work mode in Teams first though.
 - Sometimes you may get a message from me on the weekends or in the late evening.
 I shared it with you because I just came up with an idea and don’t want to forget it.

 ## A bit about me personally